 #1 THE ICONIC

-Online fashion, beauty (and now homewares) hub, THE ICONIC, employs models which encompass a “broad range of sizes, cultural backgrounds and differently-abled people”.
+Online fashion, beauty (and now homewares) hub, THE ICONIC, employs models which encompass a “broad range of sizes and cultural backgrounds”.
 The company has also committed to launching a Modesty Edit, to make it easier for customers (especially many who choose modesty due to religious practice) to shop.
 The brand has clothes modelled in wheelchairs, stylish maternity wear, modest swimsuits in their beachwear curation, an Ethical & Sustainability Edit and have even gotten 23 out of 25 of their top selling vendors (by sales volume) to offer size extensions to their ranges (THE ICONIC 2021).

 The go-to Aussie brand for underwear and socks for the whole family, is making a name for themselves in their marketing activities.
 When you enter their website, the faces looking back at you are from a variety of backgrounds, cultures and many body types.